Privacy Notice for DCG Students

 - to provide reports and returns required by funding agencies, government departments, and public bodies

-It may also be necessary for the Group to process your personal data in order to protect your vital interests or those of another individual i.e. in emergencies/life or death situations/where we believe that a governor member or another individual is at significant risk of harm.
+It may also be necessary for the Group to process your personal data in order to protect your vital interests or those of another individual i.e. in emergencies/life or death situations/where we believe that a student or another individual is at significant risk of harm.

-Under the General Data Protection Regulation (GDPR), the legal bases we rely on for processing personal information for general purposes are:
+In line with the Data Protection Act 2018, the legal bases we rely on for processing personal information for general purposes are:

 - Legal Obligation